 Emily is extremely active and involved in the Jewish philanthropic community of San Diego.
 She is a Wexner Fellow graduate and is the past Chair of the Board of the Jewish Community Foundation of San Diego.
 Since joining the board fifteen years ago, the Foundation has grown from $25 million in assets to over $260 million.
 She has served as chair of finance, human resources, and audit, and as a member of the strategic planning group, among other functions.
 She also was the founder of the Jewish Day School Scholarship fund helping all five of the Jewish Day Schools in San Diego.
 Emily is also on the Board of 2-1-1 San Diego and has previously served on the boards of Soille Hebrew Day School and Congregation Beth El.

 Emily is married to Dan Einhorn, a physician specializing in Endocrinology.
-They have two children, Max, 22 and Estee, 20.
+They have two children, Max, and Estee.